keipug/Final-Project-Bodybuilding-Encyclopedia/doc/Readme.md

-username: member1  password: password456
+(This is the login credentials for a user username: member1  password: password456)
-username: admin1 password: password123
+(This is the login credentials for an admin username: admin1 password: password123)